-Our MyCollegeTrek Program provides college and career prep activities for teens ages 13+.
+Our MyCollegeTrek Program provides college and career-prep activities for teens ages 13+.
 All activities are at no cost thanks to our donors.
-See the descriptions below.
+Check our program schedule for teen activities currently scheduled.

 Ron Glass Memorial Scholarship Fund

-Click here to apply for the Ron Glass Memorial Scholarship for high school seniors and undergraduate college students.
+Click here to apply for our Ron Glass Memorial Scholarship for high school seniors and undergraduate college students.